Lead Narrative Designer and all-round business person at Lo-Fi Games, with a speciality in writing for non-linear and open-world games.

-I’ve gotten myself in a bit of a pickle with dialogue trees at times, usually after getting carried away in a moment of creativity and enthusiasm.
+I’ve gotten myself in a bit of a pickle writing dialogue trees in games at times, usually after getting carried away in a moment of creativity and enthusiasm.
 Before I know it, I’ve all these ideas spinning in my mind but completely lost my direction.
-But I find a bit of pragmatism is all it takes to avoid those nasty tree pickles.
+But I find a bit of pragmatism is all it takes to avoid those nasty dialogue tree pickles.
 I was interested to take a more formulaic look at how I map out branching dialogue, so here’s a basic guide to break it down.

 Essentially, branching dialogue is different ‘menus’ of choices where each choice that the player makes triggers a response from the NPC, followed by a new menu of choices.
 But how do we give an immersive, truly open-ended feeling to the player’s decisions, whilst trying not to overwhelm ourselves with writing countless different paths?